 The best way for kids to obey isn’t by telling them “no” all the time, but to say “yes.”
-Here’s how to get kids to obey with positive language.
+Here’s how to get kids to obey using the power of positive parenting.

 Our toddler is fascinated with tea, which my husband and I drink on a near-daily basis.
 He loves to peer into our cups to compare the ones with milk and the ones drank dark.
 And of course what kid can resist the swirl of steam rising from the cup?